symopsio/terraform-github-actions-oidc/README.md

 # terraform-github-actions-oidc

-This repo is a companion to our blog on setting up a Terraform pipeline with GitHub Actions and GitHub OIDC for AWS.
+This repo is a companion to our blog post: [Set Up a Terraform Pipeline with GitHub Actions and GitHub OIDC for AWS](https://blog.symops.com/2022/04/14/terraform-pipeline-with-github-actions-and-github-oidc-for-aws/).

 ## Repo layout